 Students enjoy opera and learn about Theatre business

 At 19:15 the breath-taking Opera show began.
 The students appreciated the opportunity and cherished that great things can be achieved by following your passion, as this was clearly displayed by the actors of the Opera.
-The feedback received from Helen Newbold (law student, The Law School, Plymouth University) sums up The Plymouth Theatre Royal - Opera event:
+The feedback received from Helen Newbold (law student, The Law School, University of Plymouth) sums up The Plymouth Theatre Royal - Opera event:

 “… can I just say thank you to all the people who organised this as it was the best thing event I have attended since joining the University last year”.

 Successful network training delivered to Faculty of Business students

 50 Faculty of Business students enjoyed the Network Training Course held at the University of Plymouth on 19 February 2014.
 This training course was delivered as part of the Plymouth Junior Chamber Partnership Programme.
 The objectives of the training were to enable students to learn: